-The reader should refer to the IMO International SafetyNet Manual for further details.
+The reader should refer to the IMO manuals of the RMSS providers for further details.

 2.8.4 NAVTEX

 Sea area A2 is serviced in some parts of the world (mostly in the northern hemisphere) by the NAVTEX service.
 This service is the coordinated broadcast and automatic reception on 518 kHz of MSI by means of narrow-band direct-printing telegraphy using the English language.
 The messages are printed out automatically on receiving equipment on the bridge of a ship.